 Ever since the seasons changed, I’ve been seeing snickerdoodle recipes pop up left and right.
-The images of snickerdoodles were so deeply engraved in my mind that one day, on the way to work, I had to stop by a market and buy myself a bag of the cookies.
-Sadly, the market did not carry the one item I desired.
+I couldn’t get the image of a snickerdoodle out of my head so one day, on the way to work, I stopped by a market and bought a bag of the cookies.
+Sadly, the cookies were beyond mediocre.
 Weeks later, my craving still not satisfied, I finally forced myself to whip up a batch of these cinnamon sugar cookies.
-Since I was going to bake a fresh batch of snickerdoodles, I decided to make these extra special by stuffing them with apple cider caramels.
+Since I was going to bake a fresh batch of snickerdoodles, I decided to make these extra special by turning them into apple cider caramel stuffed snickerdoodles.

 **Helpful tips and common mistakes

 These apple cider caramel stuffed snickerdoodles are a little trickier to prepare because of the caramel; however, if you have a candy thermometer you can’t go wrong.
 I cannot stress the importance of having a thermometer when preparing this caramel since it will be difficult to tell at which stage the caramel is.

 Before we make the caramel, we have to reduce apple cider.
 By reducing the apple cider, we are concentrating the flavors, making it as pronounced as possible.
 Keep an eye on the cider because it can easily burn once it starts to get thick.